 It is virtually impossible for an individual business to build out a sufficiently large DDoS mitigation network to scale in response to a large DDoS attack.
 Cloud-based DDoS mitigation offers built-in scalability and global reach combined with advanced DDoS detection techniques, specialized DDoS mitigation software, and DDoS mitigation experts who know how to mitigate DDoS attacks.

 Hundreds of millions of data points in multiple streams pour into a DDoS mitigation network in real time during an attack.
 Automatic DDoS mitigation software with decision-making algorithms based on data analytics are helpful but are prone to false positives.
-DDoS mitigation experts quickly make sense of the deluge of data and make precise decisions as to DDoS mitigation techniques to deploy and which data/traffic to allow and which to block.
-Using big data, they can customize your DDoS defense with specialized knowledge of how to mitigate DDoS attack types observed as the attack occurs.
+DDoS mitigation experts in a security operations center quickly make sense of the deluge of data and make precise decisions as to DDoS mitigation techniques to deploy and which data/traffic to allow and which to block.
+Using big data, security operations center engineers can customize your DDoS defense using specialized knowledge of how to mitigate DDoS attack types observed as the attack occurs.

 A best practice for deploying DDoS mitigation is the creation of a playbook or runbook that details a planned response when a DDoS attack occurs.
 Companies work with their DDoS mitigation service provider to create a simulated DDoS attack, much like a military training drill in which no live ammunition is used.
 The exercise helps management see the best way to manage internal and external communications when confronted with a DDoS attack.
 Following this exercise, optimizations may be developed to ensure a rapid, repeatable and predictable plan for DDoS survival.

 The State of the Internet site provides resources to help enterprises understand and mitigate DDoS attacks: